 Pierre is Director of the research unit "Ecology and models for fisheries" at the L'Institut Français de Recherche pour l'Exploitation de la Mer (IFREMER) laboratory in Nantes.
 He is a specialist of mapping spatial distributions of fish populations and their spatial relationships with abiotic and biotic environments.
 This research includes developing spatially explicit models coupling fish bioenergetics, demographics and distribution with physical and lower trophic models, as well as other tools needed to develop spatially explicit ocean management plans to address multiple objectives at regional scales.
-Pierre is also the French Delegate on the ICES Council.
+Pierre is also the French Delegate on ICES Council.

 Svetlana Kasatkina, Russian Federation

 Svetlana is Head of the Laboratory of Electronic Equipment for Marine Research at the Atlantic Research Institute of Marine Fisheries and Oceanography (AtlantNIRO) and is based in Kaliningrad.
 Her roles are to develop and evaluate methods and data processing to support ecosystem-based management advice.
 Her scientific work focuses on improving ship surveys to meet the parameterization needs of stock assessment methods and integrated analysis of ecosystem data and fishery indices with focus on linking long term-trends to climate variability.
 Outcomes of her research are intended to support ecosystem-based management.
 Svetlana has previously worked as a fisheries acoustic scientist at AtlantNIRO.